francescodisalvo05/polito-deep-nlp/README.md

 # Deep Natural Language Processing

-Assignements and exercises for the "Distributed Architectures" course at Politecnico di Torino (AY 2020/2021)
+Assignements and exercises for the "Deep Natural Language Processing" course at Politecnico di Torino (AY 2021/2022)

 > Credits for the text of the exercises to [Moreno La Quatra](https://github.com/MorenoLaQuatra/DeepNLP), teaching assistant of the course.